Block-Randomized Stochastic Proximal Gradient for Low-Rank Tensor Factorization: Numerical Results

-Tables~\ref{tab:snr_nn}-\ref{tab:simplex} show the performance of the algorithms under different {\sf SNR}s.
-Except for adding noise, other settings are the same as those in Fig.~\ref{fig:MSE300_100}.
+Tables~\ref{tab:snr_nn}-\ref{tab:simplex} show the estimation accuracy of the latent factors by the algorithms under different {\sf SNR}s. {\black Here, we use a low-rank case where $I_1=I_2=I_3=100$ and $F=20$, under which \texttt{CPRAND} and \texttt{CPRAND-Prox} are more competitive}.
 In a noisy environment, the ability of handling constraints/regularizations is essential for a CPD algorithm, since prior information on the latent factors can help improve estimation accuracy.
 Table~\ref{tab:snr_nn} and Table~\ref{tab:simplex} test the cases where $\A_{(n)}$ is elementwise nonnegative and the columns of $\A_{(n)}$ reside in a scaled version of the probability simplex, respectively.
 One can see from the two tables that both \texttt{BrasCPD} (with a proper $\alpha$) and \texttt{AdaCPD} work very well.
-In Table~\ref{tab:simplex}, one can see that \texttt{BrasCPD} again shows its sensitivity to the choice of $\alpha$, with $\alpha=0.1$ and $0.05$ actually not working.
-We also note that when the {\sf SNR} is low, \texttt{CPRAND} is not as competitive, perhaps because it cannot use constraints to incorporate prior information of the $\A_{(n)}$'s---this also shows the importance of being able to handle various constraints.
+In Table~\ref{tab:simplex}, one can see that \texttt{BrasCPD} again shows its sensitivity to the choice of $\alpha$, with $\alpha=0.1$ and $0.05$ actually not working. {\black One can also see that, in the low-SNR regime (SNR=$10$ and $20$dB), \texttt{BrasCPD} with proper $\alpha$ and \texttt{AdaCPD} outperform the baselines.} {\black \texttt{CPRAND-Prox} also works well for the nonnegativity constraint case (especially for SNR=$30$ and 40dB), but not as promising for the simplex constraints.}